PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ----------------------
 ```

-Description on each section is explained below.
+A description of each section is provided below.

 ### Header Section

 The header is a fixed-size section and has the following format (16 bytes):

 ```
 ----------------------------------------------------------------------
 | 0x55 0x4c 0x6f 0x67 0x01 0x12 0x35 | 0x01         | uint64_t       |